AsifSalman/Telecom_customer_churn/README.md

 # Telecom_customer_churn
-This repository will predict the customer churn
+This repository will predict the customer churn.

 # What the project is about?
 The objective of this project is to apply the Supervised Learning: Decision Tree, Cross-validation and Grid Search in the Churn Dataset.